hujhax/austin-improv-wiki/The Institution Theater.md

 In 2013, the Institution hosted the first annual [[Institution Theater Awards]].

-In 2014, the Institution expanded into a second space, just across the parking lot, known as The Institution South.
+In 2014, the Institution expanded into a second space, just across the parking lot, known as The Clubhouse.

 ## Shows
 {{List of Institution Theater Shows}}